ethereum/devp2p/discv5/discv5-wire.md

 TALKREQ sends an application-level request.
 The purpose of this message is pre-negotiating connections made through another application-specific protocol identified by `protocol`.

-If `request-id` is non-zero, the recipient must respond with a TALKRESP message containing the response to the request.
+The recipient must respond with a TALKRESP message containing the response to the request.
 If the `protocol` is unknown to the recipient, it must respond with an empty TALKRESP response.

 ### TALKRESP Response (0x06)